 A student at the Royal Veterinary College recently asked her professor “what do you think is the most important thing you should know as a new vet”.
 His reply was immediate and to the point.
 “A good vet nurse,” he said.

-Our head nurse in Farnham in Surrey, Kath Howie, is exactly the type of person the professor was referring to (although Kath is ‘brilliant’ rather than just ‘good’).
+Our Clinical Nursing Manager in Glasgow, Kath Howie, is exactly the type of person the professor was referring to (although Kath is ‘brilliant’ rather than just ‘good’).
 A vastly experienced veterinary nurse with VTS status, she has worked for Vets Now for 12 years and is highly respected by her peers and colleagues.